-People simply won’t pay top dollar for a house that has a kitchen which won’t suit their needs.
-Your job is to determine the needs of the ideal buyer or tenant and renovate to meet them.
+People simply won’t pay top dollar for a house that has a kitchen that won’t suit their needs.
+Your job is to determine the needs of the ideal buyer or tenant and renovate them to meet them.

 5. Refurbish Your Bathroom

 Alongside the kitchen, the bathroom is an essential component of any living space.
 When renovating to increase the value of your home, think of both the utility and aesthetic factors of this room.

 Now we’re not telling you that you need to rip out the plumbing and install golden fixtures.
 If you’re on a limited budget, try these smart but effective methods to renovate your bathroom: